 Next, you will want to stage the property.
 It is a well-known fact that staged properties sell faster and for more money than vacant properties.
 A professional staging company charges between $1,000 and $4,000 to stage an empty home.
 If you don’t have room in your budget for staging, consider virtual staging.

-The Best Virtual Staging Software & Tips for 2022 (DIY & Pro)
+The Best Virtual Staging Software & Tips (DIY & Pro)

 Finally, if you’re not a licensed real estate agent, hire one.
 Many fix and flippers have their real estate agent license so that they don’t have to pay a commission each time they sell a home.